First Red Scare: Seattle General Strike

 Meanwhile, the national leadership of the American Federation of Labor (AFL) and international leaders of some of the Seattle locals recognized how inflammatory the general strike was proving in the eyes of the American public and Seattle's middle class.
 Press and political reaction made the general strike untenable, and they feared Seattle labor would lose gains made during the war if it continued.
 The national press called the general strike "Marxian" and "a revolutionary movement aimed at existing government".
 "It is only a middling step", said the Chicago Tribune, "from Petrograd to Seattle."

 As early as February 8 some unions began to return to work at the urging of their leaders.
 Some workers went back to work as individuals, perhaps fearful of losing their jobs if the Mayor acted on his threats or in reaction to the pressure of life under the general strike.
 The executive committee of the General Strike Committee first recommended ending the general strike on February 8 but lost that vote.
 Finally on February 10, the General Strike Committee voted to end the strike the next day.
 The original strike in the shipyards continued.

-Though the general strike collapsed because labor leadership viewed it as a misguided tactic from the start, Mayor Hanson took credit for ending the five-day strike and was hailed by the press.
+Though the general strike collapsed because labor leadership viewed it as a misguided tactic from the start, Mayor Hanson took credit for ending the five-day strike and was hailed for it by the press.
 He resigned a few months later and toured the country giving lectures on the dangers of "domestic bolshevism".
 He earned $38,000 in seven months, five times his annual salary as mayor.
 He published a pamphlet called Americanism versus Bolshevism.